How to Fix Error E11 on Electrolux EI30EW38TS (Wall Oven)

 Can I clear error E11 by simply resetting the oven?

-You can attempt a reset by cutting power to the oven at the breaker for 5 minutes.
-If E11 returns after restoring power, the latch motor or assembly likely needs physical inspection or replacement.
+You can try resetting the oven by cutting power at the breaker for 5 minutes.
+If E11 reappears after restoring power, the latch motor or assembly likely needs physical inspection or replacement.

 Is it safe to use my wall oven while error E11 is displayed?

-No, you should avoid using the oven until the error is resolved, as a faulty door latch can prevent the door from sealing correctly.
-Operating the oven in this condition may pose a burn or fire hazard.
+No, it’s important to avoid using the oven until the error is resolved, as a faulty door latch can prevent the door from sealing properly.
+Operating the oven in this state may pose a burn or fire hazard.